skip to Main Content

 This virtual event was hosted with the intention of assisting governments and regulators in this endeavour.

 We caught up with James Gabriel Claude, Chief Executive Officer at Global Voice Group, who is a leading figure in telecommunications on the African continent.
-He took us through how his expertise as a top GVG is driving the narrative to combat counterfeit telecommunication and ICT devices and software.
+He took us through how his expertise as a top GVG executive is driving the narrative to combat counterfeit telecommunication and ICT devices and software.

 How did you venture into the field of telecommunications?